IELTS Speaking Part 1: how to speak about yourself

 NameAgeProfession/jobMarital status (for those who are married)→likes/hobbies/pastime activity (in short)aim in life (if you want) etc.

-1. You are also asked few short questions about yourself or your family.
+1. The examiner also asks you a few short questions about yourself or your family.
 Try to answer them in brief.
 But, say at least one complete sentence for each question.
-Take a note that the Speaking Part 1 focuses on your ability to describe, express preferences, give reasons etc. In-depth answers are not expected from you.
-For instance, the answer to the question “What are you doing at the moment?”, you should say, “I’m a student or I’m studying Diploma in ……”.
+Take note that Speaking Part 1 focuses on your ability to describe, express preferences, give reasons, etc. In-depth answers are not expected from you.
+For instance, in the answer to the question “What are you doing at the moment?”, you should say, “I’m a student or I’m studying Diploma in ……”.
 But never say, “Student”.
-That’s a wrong!
+That’s wrong!

-3. You are also asked some common questions on topics like studies, travel, sports, family, food, and exercise.
+3. The examiner also asks you some common questions on topics like studies, travel, sports, family, food, and exercise.
 Not all, but 3 to 4 questions on 1 or 2 such topics.
 This also represents your lifestyle.
 You need not explain your answers here.
-Just tell what you know.
+Just tell me what you know.
 For this, you need good preparation on the topics.
 So, be ready before you register for the exam.

 4. Avoid giving a negative response.
 In this part, if you say you don’t know the answer, the examiner will surely grade you as a preliminary English speaker.
 This will affect your band score.